#675 - Road Riot 4WD

 The first entry from powerhouse third party publisher Taito.
 And like Capcom I guess just because you know how to do a platformer or or action game doesn't necessarily mean you know shit about making a sports title.
 This is the worst tennis game on the system, or at least the least enjoyable one to rubes like me.

 What kills this game more than anything else is the perspective.
 It's set low and over-the-shoulder which means you cannot judge depth whatsoever.
 I mean just look at how tiny the back of the court looks in the pics.
-This isn't an especially uncommon thing in tennis games, but for whatever reason seem especially pronounced here.
+This isn't an especially uncommon thing in tennis games, but for whatever reason seems especially pronounced here.

 Now, I don't profess to be very good at tennis games.
 Perhaps I just don't know the nuances of strategy enough to know what I should be doing (I only play table tennis).
 Regardless of the game I will usually get my ass kicked by the AI.
 With ITT that is always the case.
 I have yet to win a match.
 A single one.
 The computer is just too good at returning shots and working you horizontally until you cannot catch up.
 And the game just loves to let the AI put shots into the top of the net, which will dribble over for an unreturnable point.
 This happens alarmingly often.
 Coupled with the awkward view that makes timing your shots extremely difficult, and it adds up to an ass kicking.
 Don't even get me started on trying to play from the back part of the court, when I'm over there I may as well just set the controller down and save myself the effort.